 Max Chuard, Chief Executive Officer at Temenos, says:

 “Five years from now, when describing intelligent banking, it will be a bank that is using cloud, AI and other emerging technologies, and will be capable of offering a whole range of innovative services to their customers.
 Forward-thinking banks are embracing open banking and open APIs to become aggregators or develop digital ecosystems.
 Others are building new digital banks from scratch and are migrating their existing customers to the new digital stacks.
 With our digital banking platform, which combines rich packaged functionality and cloud revolutionary technology, we help banks modernize their systems end- to- end and accelerate the speed of business innovation.
-We have a vast experience supporting banks with their digital transformation journeys, whether it’s building a new bank such as Bank Leumi with its digital only Pepper, or launching new banks such as Volt Bank and Varo Money.”
+We have a vast experience supporting banks with their digital transformation journeys, whether it’s building a new bank such as Bank Leumi with its digital only Pepper, or launching new banks such as Varo Money.”

 Pete Swabey, EMEA Editorial Director at The Economist Intelligence Unit (The EIU), adds: